-The ALJ's findings of fact are amply rooted in competent, substantial evidence received at the final hearing, and his conclusions of law are reasonable.
-As Melissa Levy, Florida
+The ALJ's findings of fact are amply rooted in competent, substantial evidence received

 Housing's Managing Director of Multifamily Programs, testified, the RFA's definition of a Mixed-Use Development (noted above) makes a distinction between the residential component and the non-residential component of the Mixed-Use Development.
 Mar.
 26 T. at 95-96.
 The competent substantial evidence shows the residential component consists of the residential units themselves and the supporting uses for those units, including the clubhouse, common areas or other amenities.
 Mar.
 26 T. at 95, 126-127, 149.
 Whereas the non-residential component is a separate space allocated for either commercial or institutional use, separate from the residential component.
 Mar.
 26 T. at 96.